 Some cliff collapse in clay material is regarded as conforming to a circular or parabolic movement.

-The body of the cliff pushes downwards, under the effect of gravity, while the foot of the cliff is free to move seawards.
-Groundwater within the body increases weight in addition to lubricating any internal movement.
+The body of the cliff presses downwards, under the effect of gravity, while the foot of the cliff is free to spread laterally on to the beach.
+Groundwater within the body increases weight in addition to lubricating internal movement.
 At the same time, the lower cliff may be weakened by undercutting and removal of material by waves.

 There could be more than one arc of rotation present in a slide.
 An arc need not extend the full height of the cliff face since the clay will break wherever resistance is least.
 Cliffs often consist of depositional units having different properties.